roeszler/kapthol/README.md

 ![clients section](assets/docs/clients-kaptain.png)

   - This section allows the user to further explore the product range and experiences of model customers.
-It is aimed to encourage users in considering Kaptain holiday as part of their next planned break away from their business.
+It is aimed to encourage users to consider Kaptain holiday as part of their next planned break away from their business.
   - This section will be kept up to date as times and new initiatives become available to keep the user engaged with the business.

 __The Contact Us Section__